Witches and Witchcraft

 The Bewitched Mill of Sing Sing

-The tale of the bewitched mill of Sing Sing, or the Ossining witch, comes to us through a winding path that begins at the ancient and now vanished shad fishing camp at Crawbucky Point, where legends were told and retold around the evening campfires.
+The tale of the bewitched mill of Sing Sing, or the Ossining witch, comes to us down a winding path that begins at the ancient and now vanished shad fishing camp at Crawbucky Point, where local legends were told and retold around the evening campfires.

 Was there an Ossining Mill?